This story is being updated as news develops during this crisis. The last update was on Friday, April 3.

-A new coronavirus has infected more than 200,000 people since December 2019.
+A new coronavirus has infected more than 1,033,000 people since December 2019.
 As it rapidly spreads across the planet, scientists and public-health experts are racing to limit the share of people it infects.
-To do that, they need to understand the new virus — called severe acute respiratory syndrome coronavirus 2, or SARS-CoV-2.
-Yet many questions remain unanswered.
+To do that, they need to understand the new virus.
+It’s called severe acute respiratory syndrome coronavirus 2, or SARS-CoV-2.
+Many questions remain unanswered about this new virus.
 Fortunately, details are starting to surface.

 Here’s what we know so far about the virus and the disease it causes.
 Check back regularly as we will be updating these answers as more information emerges.